 Risks of Paying Federal Taxes With Credit Cards

-Before deciding whether paying your taxes with a credit card is right for you, it’s important also to consider potential drawbacks:
+Before deciding whether paying your taxes with a credit card is right for you, it’s also important to consider potential drawbacks:

 Processing Fees